-Development proposed as part of the emerging MBC Local Plan Review has considered the impact that development could have on health infrastructure and is working closely with the CCG.
-The impact of Lidsing on Medway will is beingbe considered, particularly in relation to primary care and the Medway Maritime Hospital and will need to take into account changes in the organisation of these services as result of the NHS White Paper.
-Heath service discussions have taken place with the CCG.
+Development proposed as part of the emerging MBC Local Plan Review has considered the impact that development could have on health infrastructure and Maidstone BC is working closely with the CCG.
+The impact of Lidsing on Medway is being considered, particularly in relation to the impacts of primary care demands and provision in Medway and the impacts on the Medway Maritime Hospital.
+These and will need to take into account changes in the organisation of these services as result of the NHS White Paper.
+Health service discussions have taken place with the CCG.
 The SPD will further develop the strategy for health infrastructure.